 Costa Rican University Students, from a variety of Universities and disciplines, will work with the MERA Investigation to execute the Epidemiology study on the beach.

-Dr. Erin M. Symonds, Postdoctoral Investigator, USF College of Marine Science: An environmental microbiologist, who earned her Ph.D. at the University of South Florida.
+Dr. Erin M. Symonds, Progam Manager and Postdoctoral Investigator, USF College of Marine Science: An environmental microbiologist, who earned her Ph.D. at the University of South Florida.
 Her research focuses on public health-related water microbiology, specifically identifying wastewater-related pathogens in the environment and quantifying the associated human health risks.
 She was a US Environmental Protection Agency Science to Achieve Results (EPA STAR) fellow and received a US Student Research Fulbright Fellowship.

 Megan Brown, Ph.D. student, SMU Anthropology: A public health specialist currently working on environmental/medical anthropology in Dr. Cairns’ lab, whose research interests include shifting patterns of health and disease in areas of environmental transition.
 She earned her M.Sc. in Global Health Policy from London School of Hygiene and Tropical Medicine in 2016.
 She received a Cary M. Maguire Center for Ethics and Public Responsibility Public Service Fellowship in 2017.